Tourist guide

 What it's like

-Some tour guides work in one place while others accompany groups on tours to a number of places or sites.
+Some tour guides specialise in one particular area.
+Others accompany groups on tours to a number of places or sites.

-The places where you might do tours could include:
+The places where you might do tours include:

-You would escort groups around the site or area and, from memory, talk clearly about its history, purpose, architecture or other points of interest.
-You’d keep your audience interested and help them understand why the place is significant.
+Tourist guides escort groups around the site or area.
+From memory, you'll talk clearly about its history, purpose, architecture and other points of interest.
+You'll keep your audience engaged and help them understand why the place is significant.

 Explore more information about this job